CiscoDevNet/cloud-ctf-framework/CTFd/CTFd/plugins/chall1-destroy-plugin/README.md

-# jgroetzi test
+# chall1-destroy plugin
-This is just a test plugin for POC purposes
+This plugin is used to destroy challenge1